philipperemy/google-news-scraper/README.md

 Every time the script detects that Google has banned you, it will request the VPN to get a fresh new IP and will resume.

-## Questions/Answer
+## Questions/Answers
 - Why didn't you use the RSS feed provided by Google News?
 It does not exist for Japanese!
-- What is the best way to use this script?
-If you want to scrape a lot of data, I highly recommend you to subscribe to a VPN, preferably ExpressVPN.
-Also, it's much more efficient to run the script two times.
-The first time is for fetching all the article links and metadata from Google News.
-The second time is to actually retrieve all the contents behind the URLs.
-Refer to the parameter `RUN_POST_PROCESSING` in the Section **Configuration**.
+- What is the best way to use this scraper?
+If you want to scrape a lot of data, I highly recommend you to subscribe to a VPN, preferably ExpressVPN (I implemented the VPN wrapper and the interaction with this scraper).